Plan your Hiking – Climbing – Gorilla – Chimpanzee Trekking Wildlife Safari

 Decide what time of the year is best for your hiking Safari in Uganda:

-Uganda, because of the Rwenzori Mountains, the Great Lakes such as Lake Albert and Lake Victoria offer you a temperate climate with Holiday Weather all year long.
-The best-to-visit Uganda months can be broken down into the High Seasons, the dry season, and the low Seasons, which are the rainy seasons.
+Because of the Rwenzori Mountains and the Great Lakes, such as Lake Albert and Lake Victoria, Uganda offers you a temperate climate with Holiday Weather all year.
+The best-to-visit Uganda months can be broken down into the High Seasons, the dry season, and the low Seasons, the rainy season.

 While the heat during the day may make your Safari uncomfortable, it’s important to remember that this is the Best Time of the year to spot wildlife.
 With little water, animals concentrate around riverbeds, lakes, and watering holes, giving you more chances to see wildlife readily.